 Narcan, or naloxone, is an opioid antagonist drug that works to reverse an opioid overdose.
 Someone trained to administer the rescue drug can give it to a person suffering from a carfentanil overdose while waiting for help to arrive.
 According to the DEA, due to the high potency of carfentanil, it will likely take several doses of naloxone to be effective.
 It is recommended to keep administering naloxone every two to three minutes until the person is able to breathe easily on their own.

 Most states have laws in place, called Good Samaritan laws, that protect people who care for someone suffering from an overdose from liability and from drug-related charges when reporting an overdose.
-Call The Palm Beach Institute at 855-534-3574 or contact us online.
-Our medical professionals are ready 24/7 to show you what your treatment options are.
 Do not hesitate to get medical help for a carfentanil overdose; it can quite literally save a life.